PabloRMira/sql_formatter/README.md

 Thank you very much to Jeremy Howard and all the [nbdev](https://github.com/fastai/nbdev) team for enabling the *fast* and delightful development of this library via the `nbdev` framework.

 For more details on `nbdev`, see its official [tutorial](https://nbdev.fast.ai/tutorial.html)

+Thank you very much for the developers of the [black](https://github.com/psf/black) package, which was also an inspiration for the development of this package